matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 ### New query parametter

-`partial_state` is added as a new query parameter This can take the values `true` or `false`; other values should be rejected with an HTTP 400 error.
+`partial_state` is added as a new query parameter.
+This can take the values `true` or `false`; other values should be rejected with an HTTP 400 error.

 Calling servers use this parameter to indicate support for partial state in `send_join`.
 If it is not set to `true`, receiving servers continue to behave as they do today.

-Receiving servers are not obliged to implement partial state; they are also free to support it for some rooms and not others.

 ### Changes to the response

+Receiving servers are not obliged to implement partial state: they are also free to support it for some rooms and not others.

 The following changes are made to the response: